dabeaz/curio/docs/reference.rst

 .. asyncfunction:: _sigwait(sigset)

+   Blocking trap.
 Wait for the arrival of a signal in a given signal set.
 Returns the signal number of the received signal.

 .. asyncfunction:: _get_kernel()